 Upload to OfferingTree

-Now that you've completed the above steps and rendered your video in a smaller file format, you can add it to your digital store (saving you time since a smaller file uploads much more quickly and it will also load more quickly for your students / clients who are watching it from your site).
+Now that you've completed the above steps and rendered your video in a smaller file format, you can add it to your digital store or to your media library (saving you time since a smaller file uploads much more quickly and it will also load more quickly for your students / clients who are watching it from your site).

 P.S.
 Join our Facebook group and connect with other OfferingTree users to share questions, offer ideas and insights, and support each other towards a more thriving wellness business.